 Climate Change

-In recognition of the risks posed by a rapidly changing climate, Council became the first local government in Queensland to declare a climate emergency, in order to drive the urgent and sustained response needed to address climate change.
+In recognition of the risks posed by a rapidly changing climate, Council became the first local government in Queensland to declare a climate emergency in 2019.
+The purpose of a climate emergency declaration is to drive the urgent and sustained response needed to address climate change.
 Council's Climate Change Response Plan is at the core of this response.

 Council's Climate Change Response